 From 1 July 2021, the value-added tax (VAT) exemption on the importation of goods into the European Union's twenty-seven countries will change.
 Where previously goods valued at 22 euros and less could be imported tax-free under the tax exemption rule, now all goods imported will be subject to EU VAT tax, regardless of value.
 This page will discuss the new EU VAT rules and how the EU VAT system works in practice.

-The EU's VAT rule is a general tax that applies to goods and services that are bought and sold for use or consumption in the European Union.
-These products are taxed upon import, mainly so the market is fair for EU producers and so they can compete on equal terms with other international suppliers.
+The EU VAT rule is a general tax that applies to goods and services that are bought and sold for use or consumption in the European Union (but maybe vary as far as percentage between each country).
+The tax is applied upon the import of products, mainly so the market is fair for EU producers and so they can compete on equal terms with other international suppliers.

 Ship24 offer full IOSS intermediary solutions including registration and ongoing EU compliance, as well as support from our best-in-class team.
 If you are looking for an IOSS intermediary, look no further than the shipping sector experts and get seamless transition for your business into the benefits of IOSS.